Ibzie/AI_Crew_Chatroom/readme.md

 Each agent has their own expertise, communication style, and perspective, creating rich, multi-faceted conversations on any topic.

-For a detailed explanation of the concepts behind this project, check out my Medium article: [My AI Agents Don't Steal My Lunch from the Fridge: Creating Ideal Coworkers with CrewAI and Langraph](https://medium.com/@yourhandle/article-link)
+For a detailed explanation of the concepts behind this project, check out my Medium article: [Digital Water Cooler Talk: Creating AI Friends That Communicate Using CrewAI and LangGraph](https://ibzie.medium.com/digital-water-cooler-talk-creating-ai-friends-that-communicate-using-crewai-and-langgraph-d437ea851883)

 ## Features